-The obligations and responsibilities created by the Trust Agreement and the Series created shall terminate upon the payment to Certificate Holders of all amounts required to be paid to them pursuant to the Trust Agreement and the disposition of all property held as part of the Trust Property.
+The obligations and responsibilities created by the Trust Agreement and the Series created thereby by the Series Supplement shall terminate upon the payment to Certificate Holders of all amounts required to be paid to them pursuant to the Trust Agreement and the disposition of all property held as part of the Trust Property.

-It is expressly understood and agreed that (a) this Certificate is executed and delivered by Wilmington Trust Company (AWilmington@), not individually or personally but solely as Owner Trustee of the Trust, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Certificate.
+It is expressly understood and agreed that (a) this Series Certificate is executed and delivered by Wilmington Trust Company (AWilmington@), not individually or personally but solely as Owner Trustee of the Trust, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Series Certificate.

-IN WITNESS WHEREOF, the Owner Trustee, on behalf of the Trust and not in its individual capacity, has caused this Certificate to be duly executed.
+IN WITNESS WHEREOF, the Owner Trustee, on behalf of the Trust and not in its individual capacity, has caused this Series Certificate to be duly executed.

 Dated: ______________

-TRUST
+HAWAII II 125-0 TAHITI TRUST

 By: WILMINGTON TRUST COMPANY,